 Bio

-Felix Tintelnot is an Associate Professor in the Kenneth C. Griffin Department of Economics at the University of Chicago.
-He has held visiting positions at Princeton University and Stanford University.
-His research is being supported by the National Science Foundation and he is a research fellow at the NBER, CEPR, and CESifo.
-He earned a Ph.D. from the Pennsylvania State University in 2013.
+Felix Tintelnot is an Associate Professor of Economics at Duke University.
+Prior to joining Duke, he was an Associate Professor of Economics at the University of Chicago, a Visiting Assistant Professor at Stanford University, and a postdoctoral scholar at Princeton University.
+His research is supported by the National Science Foundation, and he is a research fellow at NBER, CEPR, and CESifo.
+He earned his Ph.D. in Economics from Pennsylvania State University in 2013.